Bolofofopt/Projects/Neural_Networks__Artificial_Intelligence/Clothes_AI/readme.md

-# Same on main branch
+# Same on the main branch
 ## clothes_AI
 This AI model helps identify different types of clothes
 ### How it works